New Customer? Get Gold or Silver at Spot!

-The city of Columbia, South Carolina, was going to celebrate the Sesquicentennial of its founding in 1936.
-The legislation was introduced in the US House of Representatives in June of 1935.
+The city of Columbia, South Carolina, planned to celebrate the sesquicentennial of Columbia’s designation as the state capital in 1936.
+The legislation was introduced in the U.S. House of Representatives in June 1935.
 The catalyst for this legislation was the Columbia Sesqui-Centennial Commission.
-The bill had originally asked for only 10,000 coins to be struck but it was amended to a minimum of 25,000 had to be minted.
-The legislation passed both houses of Congress and was signed into law by President Franklin Roosevelt.
+The bill originally requested only 10,000 coins to be struck, but it was amended to require a minimum of 25,000 coins at all three mints.
+The legislation was passed by both houses of Congress and was signed into law by President Franklin D. Roosevelt.

-The reverse has the South Carolina symbol – the Palmetto Tree – as the central vignette.
-Above the tree is “E PLURIBUS UNUM” and above that is an arc of 13 five-pointed stars.
+The reverse has the South Carolina symbol, the Palmetto Tree, as the central vignette.
+Above the tree is “E PLURIBUS UNUM”, and above that is an arc of 13 five-pointed stars.
 To the right of the tree is “IN GOD WE TRUST.”
 The periphery had “UNITED STATES OF AMERICA” and the denomination “HALF DOLLAR” around it.

-The Sesqui-Centennial celebrations took place on their anniversary date which occurred in March of 1936.
-But no coins had yet been struck.
+The Sesqui-Centennial celebrations took place on their anniversary date in March 1936.
+But no Columbia, South Carolina Sesquicentennial Half Dollars have been struck yet.
 In fact, the coins were not struck until the end of September.
-But as a concession to the Commission, the 25,000 were struck at all three mints.
-There were 9,007 coins struck at Philadelphia, 8,009 coins were struck in Denver and 8,007 coins were struck at San Francisco, fulfilling the 25,000 coins required and the extra 23 coins were struck for Assay.
+There were 9,007 coins struck at Philadelphia, 8,009 coins were struck in Denver, and 8,007 coins were struck at San Francisco, fulfilling the 25,000 coins required, and the extra coins were struck for Assay.

 (A Wooden Nickel issued and used during the Sesqui-Centennial Celebrations in Columbia, SC.)